 1. Use it or lose it

 With ISAs it really is a case of use it or lose it.
 We’re talking about your annual allowance here.
-The government hasn’t put up the allowance for adult ISAs for the next tax year so this is even more applicable now.
-Make sure you use as much of your 2018/19 tax year ISA allowance before the clock ticks us in to the new tax year.
+Make sure you use as much of your ISA allowance as you cn before the clock ticks us in to the new tax year.
 You’ve got up to £20,000 you can invest tax free, as long as you do so before 6th April.

 2. Dates matter